A Secure Consensus Protocol for Sidechains: System Overview

-\textbf{Mainchain}: We introduce a tamper-proof and smart contract enabled ledger (e.g., Ethereum) as our mainchain denoted by $\mathbb{MC}$.
-In our protocol, $\mathbb{MC}$ serves as the base layer, which keeps all the data including smart contracts, accounts, balances and transactions.
+\textbf{Mainchain}: We assume a generic blockchain model as $MC$ where the blockchain can run arbitrary Turing-complete programs (i.e., smart contracts) \cite{DBLP:conf/sp/KosbaMSWP16}.
+We also assume $MC$ is a trusted third party that ensures the correctness and availability of the data including smart contracts, accounts, balances, and transactions.

 \textbf{Smart Contract}: A smart contract is a piece of code deployed on $\mathbb{MC}$ acting as the bridge between $\mathbb{MC}$ and the sidechain (denoted by $\mathbb{SC}$) and providing dispute-solving services.
 We use $\mathbb{C}$ to denote a set of contracts designated to a specific $\mathbb{SC}$.
 In order to meet specific requirements of different sidechains, each sidechain has a set of exclusive smart contracts containing a group of functions.
+We assume that within $\Delta$ time, a transaction sent to $\mathbb{C}$ will be confirmed on $\mathbb{MC}$ which means within $\Delta$ time, the block containing the transaction will have sufficient confirmations by miners that the possibility for it to be replaced is negligible.

 \textbf{Validators}: A set of validators $\mathcal{V}=\{V_1, V_2,...,V_n\}$ run validations and consensus algorithms in $\mathbb{SC}$, where $n$ is the number of validators.
-Each of them is identified by a unique pair of public/private key in the sidechain network.
+Each of them is identified by a unique pair of public/private keys in the sidechain network.
 Validators take turns to propose blocks, one block at an epoch.
 During each epoch, the validator who is responsible to propose the block is called the \textit{leader}, while the rest are called \textit{followers}.
 The order of rotation is prefixed.

 \textbf{Clients}: A set of clients $\mathcal{C}=\{C_1, C_2,...,C_m\}$ are actual users of $\mathbb{SC}$, where $m$ is the number of clients inside $\mathbb{SC}$ network.
 They can share the same public/private key pair between $\mathbb{MC}$ and $\mathbb{SC}$.
 Clients issue transactions directly to validators.
 In order to increase the success rate of acceptance, clients can multicast transactions to a group of validators they trust.